-- Leaders will be able to show that they are aware of the risks and potential dangers associated with travelling in tidal or non-tidal environments. - Leaders will show they have an understanding of simple solutions to common problems that they may encounter whilst paddling in advanced conditions.

-- Leaders should demonstrate dynamic risk assessments for themselves and the group. - Leaders carry and can use a VHF radio. - Leaders to carry additional methods of attracting attention (minimum 2) such as Personal Location Beacon, Flares, LED Flares and mobile phone.
+- Leaders will be able to show they are aware of the risks and potential dangers associated with travelling in coastal environments; - Leaders will show that they have an understanding of simple solutions to common problems that they may encounter, whilst paddling in moderate sea conditions: - Leaders should demonstrate dynamic risk assessments for themselves and the group; - Leaders carry and can use a VHF radio; - Leaders to carry additional methods of attracting attention such as Personal Location Beacon, Flares, LED Flares and mobile phone.
 Leaders would need to rationalise why they have chosen and carry such equipment.